-Having just completed my degree, I have been feeling pretty old and grey with a hazy cloud of existential dread following me everywhere I go.
-To my joy, as I was busy procrastinating from job applications and thinking about the dreaded ‘future’, I received an email allowing me to live out my student days one more: an invitation to the infamous Bongo’s Bingo.
+Having just completed my degree, it’s safe to say my student days are almost over.
+Yet, to my joy, as I was busy procrastinating from job applications and thinking about the dreaded ‘future’ I received an email allowing me to live out my student days one more: an invitation to the infamous Bongo’s Bingo.

 For those of you in Liverpool who have been living under a rock, Bongo’s Bingo is the ultimate bingo/rave hybrid, and it’s just as weird as it sounds.
-This bizarre combination of impromptu raves and the chance to win a mobility scooter amongst other prizes, including big cash prizes, has meant that the Liverpool based event night is now a worldwide success.
+This bizarre combination of impromptu raves and the chance to win a mobility scooter amongst other prizes, including some major cash, has meant that the Liverpool-based event night is now a worldwide success.
 You can buy tickets for events in Amsterdam and Ibiza, as well as across the whole of the UK.

 Tickets for the average night in Liverpool are £17 at it’s original home of the Camp and Furnace.
 It is slightly less for the ‘student only’ events at the Liverpool Guild of Students (it’s also easier to get a hold of tickets!).

-So, upon the revelation that my Liverpool days are numbered, I had an opportunity to party like a true student once again, I gathered the troops (including our Sphinx Fashion editor and deputy Arts and Culture editor) for a night to remember.
+So, upon the revelation that my Liverpool days are numbered, I gathered the troops (including our Sphinx Fashion editor and deputy Arts and Culture editor) for a night to remember.